MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 :::row:::
 :::column span="":::
-When set to `true`, enable retro terminal effects.
+When this is set to `true`, the Terminal will emulate a classic CRT display with scan lines and blurry text edges.
 This is an experimental feature and its continued existence is not guaranteed.

 **Property name:** `experimental.retroTerminalEffect`